asha23/trumps/README.md

 The React part is in the folder ```/trumps-frontend``` - See the readme here for Todos for the React component.

 There is also a WordPress plugin which supplies the application as a shortcode "[trumps]" so this can be integrated directly into your WordPress installation.
-This plugin is located in ```trumps-frontend/trumps_plugin``` - It's not in the repo as I don't track plugins - See the composer file in the root for details of what's installed.
+This plugin is located in ```trumps-frontend/trumps_plugin``` - It's not in the repo as I don't track plugins - See the composer file in the root for details of what plugins are installed.

 This was tested to work in Google Chrome only for now.